SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🧮Math & Comp Sci/Concepts/Sorting Algorithms.md

 # Sorting Algorithms

 ## Overview
-[[Sorting Algorithms]] are fundamental algorithms in computer science, designed to reorder items in a list or database into a specified order.
+[[Synthbrain/03 - 🔬 R&D/🧮Math & Comp Sci/Concepts/Sorting Algorithms]] are fundamental algorithms in computer science, designed to reorder items in a list or database into a specified order.
 The efficiency and method of sorting depend on the algorithm design and the data structure involved.

 ## Types of Sorting Algorithms